uvammm/uvammm.github.io/src/content/post/finalproject.md

 4. A project plan that explains the main tasks needed to successfully complete your project and what you will actually do.

+5. Resources you have found or your plan for finding them.
+For most projects, this should include a list of papers relevant to your project.
+For many projects, it will also include datasets and code that you plan to use.

-5. A list of your team members and their roles and responsibilities.
+6. A list of your team members and their roles and responsibilities.
 If your team has more than two people, this should also explain how you plan to coordinate and manage your team.